 Unfortunately, a divorce is never a swift process, and in some cases, it can take months or even years to be finalized.
 Our divorce attorneys in Salt Lake City explain that the length of your divorce proceedings depends on the size of the estate, the complexity of assets, whether or not there are children, businesses, trusts, overseas investments, and others factors involved.

 If you’re interested in speeding up the process of getting divorced and want to put it behind you as soon as possible, it’s highly advised to hire a Salt Lake City divorce attorney at Emy A Cordano, Attorney At Law.

 Just because the court might need months or years to issue a formal divorce decree does NOT mean that your assets will be divided fairly and other elements such as child custody, child support, alimony and others will be determined fairly and according to your wishes.

 In order to ensure that a divorce goes smoothly and ends fairly for you, it’s vital to be legally represented.
-Contact our attorneys at the Law Offices of Emy A. Cordano to get a free consultation today.
+Contact our attorneys at the Law Offices of Emy A. Cordano to get a legal consultation today.
 Call our Salt Lake City offices at 801-804-5152 or complete this contact form.